syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmMenu.md

 ### dataSource `data`
 {:#members:datasource}

-Specifies the datasource is enabled.
+Specifies the data source for Menu rendering.
+In Menu, options can be given as data source of JSON array.

 #### Default Value: